Last updated on September 30th, 2022 at 11:00 am

 What is Repo Rate?

-Repo rate is a rate at which the central bank of any country (i.e. RBI in India) lends money to commercial banks, in case of shortfall of funds.
+A Repo rate is a rate at which the central bank of any country (i.e. RBI in India) lends money to commercial banks, in case of a shortfall of funds.
 So, when banks are short of funds, they borrow funds from RBI at the repo rate.
-It is a benchmark rate for short-term lending by RBI and is also known as “Bank Rate”.
-In short, the repo rate is a rate at which liquidity is injected in the system.
+It is a benchmark rate for short-term lending by RBI and is also known as the “Bank Rate”.
+In short, the repo rate is a rate at which liquidity is injected into the system.

 What is the Reverse Repo Rate?

-Reverse Repo Rate is a rate at which RBI borrows money from other banks for short term.
+A Reverse Repo Rate is a rate at which RBI borrows money from other banks for the short term.
 This is the rate at which the liquidity is absorbed from the banks.

-Generally, RBI hikes the repo rate to control the inflation.
+Generally, RBI hikes the repo rate to control inflation.

 Similarly, RBI hikes the reverse repo rate to absorb the excess liquidity in the market.

 What happens when the Repo rate is hiked?